PurpleInsomnia/LeftSides/README.md

 These Include;
 - Fade and Flash (Dims the game slightly while the screen will flash a color depending on what note you hit (NOTE THAT IF FLASHING LIGHTS IS OFF, THIS EFFECT WONT WORK!)
 The camera will also zoom in intensl with every beat)
-- Hide Opnt.
-Note (Self Explanitory);
-- Mid Song Cutscene (Hides Hud and a char will do a cool pose (the cam will zoom on them))
-- Intense HUD zoom (zoom in the hud on every beat)
-- Note Center (Turns on middlescroll on AND puts the notes in the DEAD CENTER of the screen
+- Note Center (Turns on middlescroll on AND hides the game.
 - Lovey Dovey (Turns on heart particles that float accross the screen (very cool))
-- Hypnotizing Movement (Moves the camera smoothly (sexily))
+- and theres more. but I'm to lazy to list them lmao

 # Stages

 The stage redesign is absolutely dope

-heres some cool thing that they do
+heres some cool things that they do

-- WEEK 1 STAGE - The time of day will change based on how far you##'ve progressed throughout the week
+- WEEK 1 STAGE - The time of day will change based on how far you've progressed throughout the week
 - WEEK 2 STAGE - The thunder effect is COMPLETELY RANDOM! the camera is also zoomed out more AND the stars move as the song progresses
 - WEEK 3 STAGE - Gf's hair wont blow because it take place indoors.
-HOWEVER, helicopter helicopter.
+HOWEVER, cool sunset.
-- WEEK 4 STAGE - Nothing much changes, BUT bf's death screen will change to him fucking dying
+- WEEK 4 STAGE - Nothing much changes, BUT in milf, there will be ;)
-- WEEK 5 STAGE - Santa fucking dies
+- WEEK 5 STAGE - The crowds expression changes based on the song that you play (Happy for Cocoa, angry for Eggnog, My dad for Winter Horrorland)

 # Dialogue